hitoshitakeuchi/hitoshitakeuchi.github.io/content/blog/BethelHouse.md

 ## Introduction

-"Bethel House" ~Talking About My Schizophrenia~ (Video Installation, Japan, 2014)
+"Bethel House" (Video Installation, 2014)

 In 1978, several people with mental disorders, who had been discharged from Red Cross Hospital in Urakawa, formed a survivors' group.
 They moved into an old, abandoned church house and started living together.